 Padres finalize deal acquiring ace Blake Snell from Rays

-With three years left on his contract, Snell hardly considered that could be his final moment as a Tampa Bay Ray.
+With three years left on his contract, Snell hardly considered that could be his final moment on the mound with the Tampa Bay Rays.

 The San Diego Padres, determined to go all the way, just wanted him that much.